-Anyone who violates the Program Fraud Civil Remedies Act is subject to civil monetary penalties of:
+Anyone who violates the Program Fraud Civil Remedies Act is subject to:

-- up to \$5,000 per false claim or statement and - assessments of up to twice the amount of such claim in lieu of damages sustained by the government.
+- Civil monetary penalties per false claim or statement; and - assessments of up to twice the amount in lieu of damages sustained by the government.

 3. State Laws.

 A number of states have enacted false claims acts in an attempt to prevent the filing of fraudulent claims to state-funded programs.